gianmarcopinna/gianmarcopinna.github.io/content/publication/workinprogress/index.md

 ---
-title: "The Heritage of WWII on Women’s Work: the Italian case"
+title: "The Heritage of WWII on Women’s Work: The Italian Case"

 authors:
 - Gian Marco Pinna